Mediation

 • Property division

-These matters will often come up in discussion and the mediator will make efforts to hear and resolve both parties's concerns amicably.
-While these are all matters of Family Law, oftentimes one of the issues presses more heavily on one party's agenda, and mediation can help bring it forward for discussion.
+These matters will often come up in discussion, and the mediator will make efforts to hear and resolve both parties' concerns amicably.
+While these are all matters of family law, oftentimes, one of the issues presses more heavily on one party's agenda, and mediation can help bring it forward for discussion.

 Mediation Sessions

-It is important to remember that mediation is not always legally binding, unless an agreement is filed with the court.
-This means that if after some thought, if one of the parties no longer agrees with the terms agreed to in mediation they may pursue other means to resolve the matter.
-This also means that you may find yourself in court even after a mediation has concluded, depending on what the other party decides to do.
+It is important to remember that mediation is not always legally binding unless an agreement is filed with the court.
+This means that if, after some thought, one of the parties no longer agrees with the terms agreed to in mediation, they may pursue other means to resolve the matter.
+This also means that you may find yourself in court even after mediation has concluded, depending on what the other party decides to do.
 While custody, support, and divorce matters may sometimes be resolved through mediation, it may be helpful to consult with an attorney in preparation for having to go to court if it does not work out as planned.

 Can I Involve My Attorney?

-Mediation is a process that typically only involves the parties directly involved in the situation.
-For this reason, attorneys are not typically allowed to participate in a discussion, however, it may be helpful to have an attorney retained.
-An attorney's counsel from behind the scenes while working through mediation can advise you on what the best course of action will be.
-While reaching an amicable settlement can be beneficial and much less stressful than going into court, it is important to ensure that your interests in the matter are protected.
-While mediation can offer one possible solution, an attorney can advise you on what your chances may be if you were to take the matter to the courtroom.
+While reaching an amicable settlement can be beneficial and much less stressful than going to court, it is important to ensure that your interests in the matter are protected.
+While mediation can offer one possible solution, an attorney can advise you on what your chances might be if you were to take the matter to the courtroom.

-Mediation is well-intentioned, however, it may not always result in a favorable outcome.
-In order to secure you and your family's best interests, it is advised to consult with an attorney to know what all possible outcomes may be.
-If you or a loved one is involved in matters of Family Law, contact attorney Joseph D. Lento today.
+Even when mediation is entered into with good intentions, it may not always result in a favorable outcome.
+In order to secure your and your family's best interests, it is advised to consult with an attorney to know what all possible outcomes may be.
+If you or a loved one is involved in matters of Family Law, contact attorney the LLF Law Firm today.
+Our office can help you decide the best way to resolve your case with as little stress as possible.
+Call 888.535.3686 today to find out more.

 This website was created only for general information purposes.
 It is not intended to be construed as legal advice for any situation.
 Only a direct consultation with a licensed Pennsylvania, New Jersey, and New York attorney can provide you with formal legal counsel based on the unique details surrounding your situation.
 The pages on this website may contain links and contact information for third party organizations - the Lento Law Firm does not necessarily endorse these organizations nor the materials contained on their website.
 In Pennsylvania, Attorney Joseph D. Lento represents clients throughout Pennsylvania's 67 counties, including, but not limited to Philadelphia, Allegheny, Berks, Bucks, Carbon, Chester, Dauphin, Delaware, Lancaster, Lehigh, Monroe, Montgomery, Northampton, Schuylkill, and York County.
 In New Jersey, attorney Joseph D. Lento represents clients throughout New Jersey's 21 counties: Atlantic, Bergen, Burlington, Camden, Cape May, Cumberland, Essex, Gloucester, Hudson, Hunterdon, Mercer, Middlesex, Monmouth, Morris, Ocean, Passaic, Salem, Somerset, Sussex, Union, and Warren County, In New York, Attorney Joseph D. Lento represents clients throughout New York's 62 counties.
 Outside of Pennsylvania, New Jersey, and New York, unless attorney Joseph D. Lento is admitted pro hac vice if needed, his assistance may not constitute legal advice or the practice of law.
 The decision to hire an attorney in Philadelphia, the Pennsylvania counties, New Jersey, New York, or nationwide should not be made solely on the strength of an advertisement.
 We invite you to contact the Lento Law Firm directly to inquire about our specific qualifications and experience.
 Communicating with the Lento Law Firm by email, phone, or fax does not create an attorney-client relationship.
 The Lento Law Firm will serve as your official legal counsel upon a formal agreement from both parties.
 Any information sent to the Lento Law Firm before an attorney-client relationship is made is done on a non-confidential basis.